Requests for Enrollment in Virtual School Network Course

 Per Tex.
 Admin.
 Code § 157.1051 a petition for review shall contain the following in numbered paragraphs:

-5. the name, mailing address, telephone number of the petitioner's party representative during business hours, and facsimile number, if any; and
+- The name, mailing address, telephone number of the petitioner's party representative during business hours, email, and facsimile number, if any; and

-6. the name, mailing address, and business telephone of the respondent or the respondent's representative, and facsimile number, if any.
+- The name, mailing address, and business telephone of the respondent or the respondent's representative, email, and facsimile number, if any.

 Upon receipt of the Petition for Review the hearings and appeals division will issue an acknowledgment letter providing parties notice that the case has been docketed.